mmmyum/yum_zedMods/README.md

 	In any case, the code is working well for me, if you are interested, please add me on steam (mmmyum) and I will invite you to the server.

-The RAW_CODE section for the animtion mod is being changed frequently.
+The RAW_CODE section for the animtion mod is being changed frequently, as is the zed AI. tweaks to the rest of the files for network performance likely